 Types of Verbs

 When it comes to "k" verbs, they come in all different types.
 Dive into a few different examples of verbs.

 Another category of verbs is linking verbs.
 Linking verbs are typically "to be" verbs, as in "am," "is," "are," "was," and "were."
 They link the subject with more information.
 For example, "She knows him."

 Regular verbs change from present tense to past tense with the simple addition of -ed at the end.
 For example, "She didn't know how to knit a sweater so she knitted a scarf."

 Irregular verbs, however, do not follow the same -ed rule as their regular verb counterparts.
-To conjugate an irregular verb from present tense to past tense, you simply have to memorize them.
+To conjugate any irregular verb from present tense to past tense, you simply have to memorize them.
 To see this in action, look at an example: "They couldn't keep the puppy, but they kept the kitten."
 Be sure to review this list of irregular verbs to commit some of the most popular ones to memory.

 A robust vocabulary is kindling for your literary fire.
 The more you can pull interesting words from your memory bank, the more you’ll be able to spruce up your writing.
-While we’re on the K-train, how about a couple of adjectives that start with the letter "k"?
+While we’re on the "k" train, how about a couple of adjectives that start with the letter "k"?
 Or explore all the parts of speech via a wide range of words that begin with "k."
 The new "k" words you discover just might make you keen to pick up the pen and start writing again.
 If you are ready to move past "k," then look at the verbs that start with "j."